londelec/leandcxmlman/source/sections/PLCconfig.rst

 		|optinalattr|
 		:inlinetip:`Any analog value outside the range defined by` :ref:`xmlattr-plcRangeOnMin` :inlinetip:`and` :ref:`xmlattr-plcRangeOnMax` :inlinetip:`attributes will result in OFF position if this attribute is not used.`

+.. include-file:: sections/Include/plc_nextcond.rstinc ""
+		:inlinetip:`Next condition can be specified with this attribute only if current ` :ref:`xmlelem-plcRange` :inlinetip:`condition is used for analog (AI) PLC point.`

+.. include-file:: sections/Include/plc_condiflags.rstinc ""

 .. include-file:: sections/Include/Name_wodef.rstinc ""